friederbluemle/payload_dumper/README.md

 ### Incremental OTA

-- Copy original images (from full OTA or dumped from devices) to old folder (with part name + .img, ex: boot.img, system.img)
+- Copy original images (from full OTA or dumped from devices) to old folder (with part name + .img, e.g. boot.img, system.img)
 - run python payload_dumper.py --diff payload.bin
 - file extracted to the output folder you are in.